Diagnosis: What Is PANS/PANDAS?

 She could not even be in a separate room from me for fear of losing me.

 Without a doubt, we were shaken to the core that summer.

 Desperate Search for Answers

-After months of searching for answers, by God’s mercy and intervention, a neighbor reached out to me and told me to get a Strep test for my daughter.
-(Yes.
-As in Strep throat.)
+After months of searching for answers, by God’s mercy and intervention, a neighbor stopped by randomly.

 Her son has made a full recovery.
 Unfortunately, this is not always the case.